benrutter/atollas/README.md

 Which means we can track down issues a *lot* faster.

-Atollas monites types at read time, and additionally will raise errors when operations are incorrect for the specified schema.
+Atollas moniters types at read time, and additionally will raise errors when operations are incorrect for the specified schema.
 For instance, if merging with `one-to-one` cardinality, both sides of the merge operation must be unique (i.e. a `unique(integer)` type rather than simply `integer`).
 This helps you catch errors you didn't even think of at development time, neato-burrito!